Exaireta spinigera: Description

 Exaireta spinigera has an elongated abdomen with four yellow-tipped spikes that protrude from the scutellum, found near the thorax.
 It is black with violet undertones and shaded wings.
 The abdomen is also characterized by a metallic shine like other members of the Stratiomyidae family.
 Exaireta spinigera also sports typical Stratiomyidae antennae which are composed of three distinctive segments.

 The length of the fly has been recorded between 14mm and 16mm.
 Historically it was noted the males were 9-10mm long with a 7-8mm wing length and females 13-15mm with an 11-12mm wing length.
 Both the larvae and fly form of Exaireta spinigera have a flattened-shaped body, which is also typical of the Stratiomyidae family but no other sources could be found describing the morphology of the larvae or eggs.

 Range

 Natural global range

-Exaireta spinigera is native to Australia but has been introduced to many different countries like New Zealand, Hawaii, North America, Europe, and Russia.
+Exaireta spinigera is native to Australia but has been introduced to many different regions including New Zealand, Hawaii, North America, Europe, and Russia.

 It was first found in Honolulu, Hawaii in the 1890s and became commonly spread by the 1900s.
 It was later found in North America, in Santa Barbara, California in 1985.
 In Europe, it has been spreading throughout Italy and while it was first recorded in the Italian Peninsula, it has since been found in France.
 Exaireta spinigera was also most recently discovered on the Black Sea coast in Alder, Russia.
 The species has a widespread distribution and is likely in other countries not mentioned.